uwcartlab/webmapping/Chapter01/readme.md

 For security reasons, browsers <ins>_only_</ins> display webpages correctly if the files are passed through a server.
 This complicates development, as you do not want to push every change to your website to a server just to preview it.
 However, you can set up a _**local development server**_ on your machine to reliably preview dynamic content such as JavaScript before you post online.
 As with text editors, there are many options for setting up a local development server, with many common ones requiring additional programming knowledge such as Python SimpleHTTPServer and server frameworks including [WAMP](http://www.wampserver.com/en/) (for Windows), [MAMP](https://www.mamp.info/en/) (for Mac), and [LAMP](http://lamphowto.com/) (for Linux).

 We use [Prepros](https://prepros.io/) in lesson examples for simplicity.
 Prepros is a "preprocessor" software application that automatically compiles your website and refreshes the browser every time you save files in your web directory.
-Prepros is available on all Science Hall computers and works on Windows and Mac machines.
+Prepros works on Windows and Mac machines.

 > ### **Preview _unit-1_ using Prepros.**